Docter60/sgi-irix-net-boot-guide/README.md

 ### isc-dhcp-server

 &nbsp;&nbsp;&nbsp;&nbsp;The DHCP server will attempt to start up but fail because configuration is required first.
 The example only utilizes the ethernet interface.
+You will need each client's LAN IP address and MAC address from the NVRAM environment variables.
+Information on how to find/edit these variables can be found [here](https://web.archive.org/web/20220401164835/http://retrogeeks.org/sgi_bookshelves/SGI_Admin/books/IA_ConfigOps/sgi_html/ch09.html).

 &nbsp;&nbsp;&nbsp;&nbsp;The defaults for the isc-dhcp-server will be edited: